It can be humiliating to be detained and charged with driving under the influence (DUI), particularly for specialists.

 To obtain a license to work in Texas, professionals may have to prove their criminal history.

 Most licensing bodies usually restrict criminal convictions.
 If a licensed professional pleads guilty to a DUI offense, they may face board scrutiny and reprimand, as well as the loss of their license.
-A Beaumont criminal attorney can help.
+A San Antonio criminal attorney can help.

 You May Protect Your Professional License If You Avoid A Conviction